asia-pacific-energy-research-centre/power-model/README.md

 If there is an error message saying the model is infeasible, check your model data.
 If the model is infeasible, the results files will not be written and you will get a "file not found" error message.
 This is your clue that the model did not solve.
 You always want to see a message in the solver output saying "OPTIMAL LP SOLUTION FOUND".

+## 4. Adding results
+To add results (e.g., capacity factor) you need to edit the following files:
+- osemosys_fast.txt
+- results_config.yml

+The `osemosys_fast.txt` file is where the calculations occur.
+Following the pattern from the other results.
+The `results_config.yml` file tells the script to include that result and add it to the combined results Excel file.